Blog

 All posts

-The Knowledge Layer for AI: From Access to Trusted Intelligence
+The Knowledge Layer for AI: For Trusted Enterprise AI and Intelligence

 A knowledge layer is often described as the framework that gives enterprise data structure, context, and governance.
 That definition is useful, but in the context of AI it only tells part of the story.